-Alan added that another advantage of G Suite is its cost model.
+One of the big advantages of G Suite RSPCA recognised was its cost model.
 “Instead of a spikey, capital-intensive overhaul every seven years, the costs are predictable – they depend on how many user accounts or users you have.”
 What’s more, he says, there are no longer any barriers to sharing.
 “You can now share rather than send: collaboration is something we promote, and it’s a powerful feature.
 People can now work on one document together, and they’re starting to recognise how powerful G Suite is.”

 The switch to Google was supported by RSPCA's partner, Cloud Technology Solutions (CTS).
 The training was given to super users, and the organisation also invested in an e-learning package that employees could follow in “bite-sized” chunks as needed.